Muthukumar-Subramaniam/k8s-learning-path/kubectl.md

 Always run `--flatten` when merging — it **inlines all references**, so it becomes self-contained and **safe to share or move**.

 > ✅ Pro Tip: Keep your main `~/.kube/config` clean by merging only when needed, or use tools like [`kubectx`](https://github.com/ahmetb/kubectx) to manage multiple contexts easily.

+### Have a look at this for detailed look ups on each commands https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands